AMD Radeon RX 6700 XT review — A beast for high-framerate 1440p gaming

 Gamers win (sort of)

 My high-level take on the current GPU battle is that you really cannot go wrong.
 Video cards are still incredibly difficult to find, and I don’t think you need to wait for the perfect one.
 If you find yourself with the opportunity to purchase a 6700 XT, and it’s within your budget, you should go for it.
 Its gaming performance is undeniable.
-It will server you well if you are gaming on a 1440p monitor, but I think it’s even great at 4K.
+It will serve you well if you are gaming on a 1440p monitor, but I think it’s even great at 4K.
 Its shortcomings are situational at worst, and even then you will get fine ray-tracing performance if you drop the resolution down to 1080p.

 The RX 6700 XT also delivers in real-world scenarios.
 It is an efficient design that ran quiet throughout my tests.
 It almost never exceeded the noise coming from the NZXT Z63 AIO cooler on the CPU.
 That is the benefit of TSMC’s power-efficient 7nm process.